 The Bank and other affiliates are also the subject of certain other related litigation regarding certain of these loans as well as other similar real estate developments.
 Such litigation includes two cases brought in Texas and New York state courts against Bank affiliates by entities related to Highland Capital Management LP (Highland).
-In the case in Texas state court, a jury trial was held in December 2014 on Highland's claim for fraudulent inducement by affirmative misrepresentation and omission.
+In the case in Texas state court, a jury trial was held in December 2014 on Highland's claim for fraudulent inducement by affirmative misrepresentation.
 A verdict was issued for the plaintiff on its claim for fraudulent inducement by affirmative misrepresentation, but the jury rejected its claim that the Bank's affiliates had committed fraudulent inducement by omission.
 The Texas judge held a bench trial on Highland's remaining claims in May and June 2015, and entered judgment in the amount of \$287 million (including prejudgment interest) for the plaintiff on September 4, 2015.
-Both parties filed notices of appeal from that judgment and briefing was completed on March 10, 2017.
-Oral argument on the appeals took place on October 18, 2017 and on February 21, 2018 the appeals court affirmed the lower court's decision.
+Both parties appealed and on February 21, 2018 the appeals court affirmed the lower court's decision.
+On March 7, 2018, the Bank affiliates filed a motion for rehearing with the appeals court was denied.
+On July 18, 2018, the Bank affiliates filed a request for review by the Texas Supreme Court.
+On December 14, 2018, the court issued an order requiring briefs on the merits in the Bank affiliates' request for review.
 In the case in New York state court, the court granted in part and denied in part the Bank's summary judgment motion.
 Both parties appealed that decision, but the appellate court affirmed the decision in full.
 Bank affiliates separately sued Highland-managed funds on related trades and received a favorable judgment awarding both principal owed and prejudgment interest.
 Highland appealed the portion of the judgment awarding prejudgment interest, however the original decision was affirmed in its entirety.
 The parties subsequently agreed to settle the amount owed by the Highland-managed funds under the judgment.

 Rates-related matters.
-Regulatory authorities in a number of jurisdictions, including the US, UK, EU and Switzerland, have for an extended period of time been conducting investigations into the setting of LIBOR and other reference rates with respect to a number of currencies, as well as the pricing of certain related derivatives.
-These ongoing investigations have included information requests from regulators regarding LIBOR-setting practices and reviews of the activities of various financial institutions, including the Group.
-The Group, which is a member of three LIBOR rate-setting panels (US Dollar LIBOR, Swiss Franc

-LIBOR and Euro LIBOR), is cooperating fully with these investigations.
+Regulatory authorities in a number of jurisdictions have for an extended period of time been conducting investigations into the setting of LIBOR and other reference rates with respect to a number of currencies, as well as the pricing of certain related derivatives.
+These ongoing investigations have included information requests from regulators regarding LIBOR-setting practices and reviews of the activities of various financial institutions, including the Group and the Company.
+The Group, which is a member of three LIBOR rate-setting panels (US Dollar LIBOR, Swiss Franc LIBOR and Euro LIBOR), and CSS LLC are cooperating fully with these investigations.
 In particular, it has been reported that regulators are investigating whether financial institutions engaged in an effort to manipulate LIBOR, either individually or in concert with other institutions, in order to improve market perception of these institutions' financial health and/or to increase the value of their proprietary trading positions.
 In response to regulatory inquiries, Credit Suisse commissioned a review of these issues.
 To date, Credit Suisse has seen no evidence to suggest that it is likely to have any material exposure in connection with these issues.

-Regulatory authorities in a number of jurisdictions, including the Swiss Competition Commission, the European Competition Commission, the South African Competition Commission, the DFS and the Brazilian Competition Authority have been conducting investigations into the trading activities, information sharing and the setting of benchmark rates in the foreign exchange (including electronic trading) markets.
+Regulatory authorities in a number of jurisdictions, including the South African Competition Commission, have been conducting investigations into the trading activities, information sharing and the setting of benchmark rates in the foreign exchange (including electronic trading) markets.

 The reference rates investigations have also included information requests from regulators concerning supranational, sub-sovereign and agency (SSA) bonds and commodities (including precious metals) markets.
-The Group is cooperating fully with these investigations.
+The Group and the Company are cooperating fully with these investigations.

 The investigations are ongoing and it is too soon to predict the final outcome of the investigations.